A permanent home has enabled a vital advocacy force to guide people with disabilities on a path toward independent living and productive citizenship.

 Richard H. Driehaus Foundation Award, Architectural Excellence in Community Design

-A non-profit advocacy and social services group, Access Living promotes independent living for people with disabilities.
-The client desired a new LEED headquarters that would improve the environment for staff and clients with a range of disabilities within a typical office space vocabulary.
-A user-centered approach follows the inclusive Principles of Universal Design.
-All aspects of the building, including furniture selection, workstation layout, teledata equipment, HVAC and lighting, circulation, restrooms, and entry sequence, were designed by considering the range of possible needs.
+LCM’s user-centered approach follows the inclusive Principles of Universal Design for Access Living’s LEED Gold headquarters building.
+The nonprofit advocacy and social services group promotes independent living for people with disabilities.
+Access Living desired a new facility that would improve the environment for staff and clients with a range of disabilities within a typical office space vocabulary.
+All aspects of the building’s design consider the range of possible user needs.
 Accessibility details are deliberately inconspicuous.
+Furniture selection, workstation layout, teledata equipment, HVAC and lighting, circulation, restrooms, and entry sequence enable independent use by all.